-Partnerships
+9: Partnerships

-We are consistently seeking to identify innovative solutions in the design and delivery of its services.
+The council is consistently seeking to identify innovative solutions in the design and delivery of its services.
 This can include consideration of partnership working opportunities with public bodies and local agencies, including identification of shared service opportunities.
 These have been fully considered during 2021-22 as they have arisen.

-We have a robust Working in Partnership Framework in place, acting as the central point of reference in developing new partnerships, linking the formation of new opportunities to the delivery of our Corporate Plan objectives.
+The council has in place a robust Working in Partnership Framework acting as the central point of reference in developing new partnerships, linking the formation of new opportunities to the delivery of the council's Corporate Plan objectives.
 The latest review of the framework accounted for the inclusion of a number of key governance controls including; revising the financial threshold for a significant partnership to £50,000 and ensuring the council's revised equalities objectives and climate change commitment form key considerations in the evaluation of any partnership arrangement.
 The new framework was presented to Full Council for adoption in 2021-22.